elcengine/elcengine.github.io/docs/querybuilder/or-where.md

 # Or Where

-The `OrWhere` method is a shorter way of chaning the `Where` method to the `Or` method.
+The `OrWhere` method is a shorter way of chaining the `Where` method to the `Or` method.
 It is used to extend the query with an OR condition.

 ## Usage